Alwyn Court: Apartments

+The apartments had rooms of up to 18 by 30 ft.
+Originally, a standard apartment had numerous communal rooms such as an entrance gallery, reception room, conservatory, music room, living room, dining room, and salon.
+Three rooms in each 14-room apartment faced the central courtyard.
+At the corner of Seventh Avenue and 58th Street, there were several rooms with curved bow windows.
+The entertainment spaces could be combined to create a single space of about 1700 ft2, 2000 ft2, or 2500 ft2.
+The building also had wine vaults in the basement for each tenant.
+Harde and Short were particularly proud of the Alwyn Court's floor layouts, threatening to sue architects who copied their floor plans.

+The apartments were decorated throughout with carved woodwork and bronze-and-iron light fixtures, as well as ornamental plaster and imitation Caen stone by McNulty Brothers.
+Some residents imported their own decorations; one 34-room unit was designed as a replica of a French castle.
+An article in the Real Estate Record and Guide described an apartment with white-enamel woodwork, silk tapestries, paneled doors, plate-glass compartments and mirrored walls.
+The suites also had their own conservatories and large millinery closets, the latter with plate-glass shelves.
+Other suites included ball-gown closets and dressing closets with mirrors on the doors.
+In addition, there were wood-burning fireplaces and vacuum-cleaning systems.
+The twelfth floor contained 34 rooms used as servants' quarters.
+Each of the apartments originally could function with just three to five servants, in contrast to traditional mansions of the same size that required twice as many staff.

-Following its 1938 renovation, the Alwyn Court has contained 75 apartments.
-Each floor typically has six units, and a penthouse story contained three additional apartments.
-The apartments contain between three and five rooms apiece.
-Each unit also contains bathrooms and dining galleries, while the penthouses have roof terraces and solariums.
-Twelve apartments, at the rounded corner, are fitted with large oval living rooms, while some of the units contain large fireplaces.
+During its 1938 renovation, the Alwyn Court was divided into 75 apartments.
+Each floor typically had six units, and a penthouse story contained three additional apartments.
+The apartments contained between three and five rooms apiece.
+Each unit also contained bathrooms and dining galleries, while the penthouses have roof terraces and solariums.
+Twelve apartments, at the rounded corner, were fitted with large oval living rooms, while some of the units contained large fireplaces.
 Because the atrium was still an air shaft at the time of the renovation, none of the major rooms of each apartment face the atrium.
+Following the 1980s renovation, these units were turned into cooperative apartments.
 The Alwyn Court also contains storage units, a bike room, and a laundry room for residents.

 History

 During the early 19th century, apartment developments in the city were generally associated with the working class, but by the 1870s, apartments were also becoming desirable among the middle and upper classes.
 Furthermore, by the beginning of the 20th century, there were some housing cooperatives in the city that catered specifically to artists, including at 130 and 140 West 57th Street, as well as on 67th Street near Central Park.
 The original concept for the Alwyn Court also called for it to be an artists' cooperative.